-The JHS Pedals Color Box V2 Preamp Pedal is the latest iteration of the Color Box series, and it delivers a fantastic array of console quality vintage tones with the convenience of a pedal form factor.
+The JHS Pedals Color Box V2 Preamp Pedal is the latest iteration of the Color Box series, delivering a fantastic array of console-quality vintage tones with the convenience of a pedal form factor.

 It had the most comprehensive EQ controls in the entire roundup – so much so that we spent entirely too much time on this one pedal.
-It was very easy to get carried away with fine tuning and lose all track of time.
-It had full 3 band EQ, and a wide ranging variable low cut filter that did a great job of cutting out any muddiness.
+We found it easy to get carried away with fine-tuning and lose all track of time.
+It had full 3-band EQ and a wide-ranging variable, low-cut filter that did a great job of cutting out any muddiness.

 Versatility was really at the core of this pedal.
-Not only were we able to use it for guitars, but we were also able to run mics and bass guitars through it, too.
-While we didn’t test this specific functionality, it does also have the capability to run line level instruments like keyboards, as well.
+Not only were we able to use it for guitars, but we were able to run mics and bass guitars through it, too.
+While we didn’t test this specific functionality, it does also have the capability to run line-level instruments like keyboards.

-In terms of build quality, preamp pedals don’t really get much better.
-It was clearly built to last, and like pretty much every JHS pedal, looked absolutely fantastic.
-Despite its swathes of dials and switchgear, we still found it to be straight forward to use.
-Everything was well marked, and left us with no confusion as to what we were adjusting.
+In terms of build quality, it doesn’t really get much better.
+It was clearly built to last and, like pretty much all JHS pedals, looked absolutely fantastic.
+Despite a variety of dials and switchgear, we still found it to be straightforward to use.
+Everything was well-marked and left us with no confusion as to what we were adjusting.

-Verdict: It’s hard to describe just how good the JHS Effects Colour Box V2 Preamp Pedal really is.
-While a lot of manufacturers might try to claim their pedals are like a rack unit in a pedal format, JHS really did manage to squeeze an entire console down into a user friendly stomp box.
-So while the sticker shock of the price tag might get you at first, when you think about it, you’re still getting a lot for your money.
-If you really need studio grade tones from your board, there’s no better preamp pedal than this.
+Verdict: It’s hard to describe just how good the JHS Effects Colour Box V2 really is.
+While a lot of manufacturers might try to claim their pedals are like a rack unit in a pedal format, JHS really did manage to squeeze an entire console down into a user-friendly stomp box.
+So, while the sticker shock of the price tag might get you at first, you’re still getting a lot for your money.
+If you really need studio-grade tones from your board, there’s no better choice than this.

 The perfect solution for bigger, fuller tones.